pudly/schmopera-hugo/content/articles/tim-albery-flawed-operas-falling-empires.md

 date = "2017-09-29T19:43:00-04:00"
 lastmod = "2017-10-04T21:15:00-04:00"
 publishDate = "2017-10-04T21:15:00-04:00"
-short_description = "\"It depends where you are, and what the culture of the place you're working in is,\" says Albery.
-He points to obvious hurdles, like companies with large overhead costs (\"The people with buildings are the people with commitments to paying salaries\") and a tradition - even a perceived dependecy - on patrons buying season-long subscriptions, a trend he says is \"dying\"." slug = "tim-albery-flawed-operas-falling-empires" title = "Tim Albery: flawed operas &amp; falling empires"
+short_description = "&quot;It depends where you are, and what the culture of the place you&#039;re working in is,&quot; says Albery.
+He points to obvious hurdles, like companies with large overhead costs (&quot;The people with buildings are the people with commitments to paying salaries&quot;) and a tradition - even a perceived dependecy - on patrons buying season-long subscriptions, a trend he says is &quot;dying&quot;." slug = "tim-albery-flawed-operas-falling-empires" title = "Tim Albery: flawed operas &amp; falling empires"
 +++